Biographies of Prominent

 Jean earned the Golden Key award from the Utah State Office of Rehabilitation on October 6, 1999, for her many years of service to the Utah Deaf community.
 According to the 1999 Golden Key Awards program book, she demonstrated excellent leadership and dedication in the field of sign language and instruction.
 Jean, the daughter of a Deaf father and a CODA mother, has a clear perspective on the needs of the Utah Deaf community, particularly in terms of the skills necessary to communicate effectively in a hearing society.
 She has polished her skills to maximize her effectiveness in supporting others and holds the highest level of national and state interpreting certification (Golden Keys Award Program Book, 1999).

-Jean has previously received the Ogden Standard-Examiner's "Apple for the Teacher" award as well as recognition for "Outstanding Service in Distance Education" for Utah students.
+Jean has previously won the Ogden Standard-Examiner's "Apple for the Teacher" award and was recognized for "Outstanding Service in Distance Education" for Utah students.
 She consulted the Utah State Office of Education's Department of Students at Risk Services.
 She remained a passionate advocate for interpreters and Deaf people's rights.
 Despite her full-time job and volunteer activities, she was always willing to provide her expert interpreter services whenever needed (Golden Keys Award Program Book, 1999).

-Jean has previously received the Ogden Standard-Examiner's "Apple for the Teacher" award as well as recognition for "Outstanding Service in Distance Education" for Utah students.
+Jean has previously won the Ogden Standard-Examiner's "Apple for the Teacher" award and was recognized for "Outstanding Service in Distance Education" for Utah students.
 She consulted the Utah State Office of Education's Department of Students at Risk Services.
 She remained a passionate advocate for interpreters and Deaf people's rights.
 Despite her full-time job and volunteer activities, she was always willing to provide her expert interpreter services whenever needed (Golden Keys Award Program Book, 1999).

 Notes